-While not all have been discovered, many lost cities in India have been found & excavated by the Archaeological Survey of India.
+While not all have been discovered, many lost cities of India have been found & excavated by the Archaeological Survey of India.
 Here’s a list of some of them.

 Location: Hisar, Haryana

 Must Read: 18 Cycling Road Trips You Must Take In India

 B. B. Lal, erstwhile DG of Archaeological Survey of India, stated: “Kalibangan in Rajasthan has given the evidence of the earliest ploughed agricultural field ever revealed through an excavation.”
 And then there are unique fire altars here that make it so important.
 This is amongst the best places to visit in Rajasthan.

 Location: Hanumangarh, Rajasthan

 Established in: 3700 BC

 Discovered in: 1919 AD; by Luigi Pio Tessitori, an Italian Indologist, who was working on Ram Charit Manas by Tulsidas

 Lothal ranks high in the list of the lost cities of India belonging to the Indus Valley civilisation that were discovered and excavated.
 Though floods wiped off the town during that time, structures like wells, dwarfed walls, baths, drains, and paved floors can still be seen.
 This shows how strong the structures were even during that time.
 This is amongst the oldest ruins in India.

 Location: Saragwala Village in Ahmedabad, Gujarat